Disruption-Consulting/autoMigrate/README.md

 - ensuring grants of SYS-owned source objects to application schemas are replayed in the target database
 - ensuring tablespaces are set to their pre-migration status on completion

-A key advantage of autoMigrate is fully integrated functionality to migrate large volumes of data with minimal application downtime.
+One of the most challenging aspects of database migration is minimizing application downtime, which invariably means how to reduce the time taken to copy the data.
 For example, assuming an effective network bandwith of 100 GB/hour, migrating a 1 TB database of medium complexity might take 10 hours to migrate the data with 1 additional hour to integrate the metadata using Oracle's Datapump utility.
+Oracle's response to this is either use its separately licensed Golden Gate option or wrestle with its approximate 7000 line Perl script which requires maintaining configuration files on both source and target servers.

 |APPLICATION AVAILABLE|ELAPSED TIME|SOURCE DATABASE|TARGET DATABASE|
 |:---:|--|--|--|